I started challenging myself to reading a book a week in 2023 and continued into 2024.

 Julius Caesar - William Shakespeare

-I tweeted the author after finishing this book in the DI Claire Mackay series, I was pleased when they responded.
+I tweeted the author after finishing this book in the DI Claire Mackay series, I was pleased when she responded.

 What are you currently reading?